hfutqian/SwitOKD/README.md

 # SwitOKD
-This repository is the official code for "Switchable Online Knowledge Distillation" accepted by ECCV 2022.
+This repository is the official code for the paper "Switchable Online Knowledge Distillation" accepted by ECCV 2022.